kimlimjustin/xplorer/docs/docs/Community/Contributing.md

 ### Feature Request {#feat}

-We use [GitHub Discussions](https://github.com/kimlimjustin/xplorer/discussions) to track ideas from users.
+We use [GitHub Discussions](https://github.com/kimlimjustin/xplorer/discussions) and [GitHub Issues](https://github.com/kimlimjustin/xplorer) to track ideas from users.
 Suggest a new feature [here](https://github.com/kimlimjustin/xplorer/discussions/new)!
 Great Feature Requests tend to have:

 -   A quick idea summary.